Slamy/Wiki_MiSTer/Bluetooth.md

 * MiSTer will try to find and pair the device (Keyboards require to enter pin 0000 and press enter).

 ## Pairing for Dualshock 3 and Sixaxis gamepads
-* Connect PS3 gamepad through USB to MiSTer.
+* Connect the gamepad through USB to MiSTer.
 * Press PS button and wait for lights stop to blinking and only one remain active.
 * Disconnect PS3 gamepad - lights will start to blink and then only one will remain active if succeeded.